Forename · entry I

 The Cornish spelling preserved a phonetic step the Welsh original had lost.
 It survived in Cornwall as a regional name through the eighteenth and early nineteenth centuries, and entered general English use only in the late nineteenth.

-II.
+III.
 The popularity arc

 For its first sixty years of general English use the name was uncommon and steadily so.
 It then rose sharply, becoming one of the dominant girls' forenames in the United States and the United Kingdom in the second half of the twentieth century, before declining at a similar rate.
 The shape is one of the more pronounced century-spanning arcs in the modern Western naming record.